What is Thermoforming?

 Business Units Supported

-The Sinclair & Rush thermoforming operation primarily serves the VisiPak business unit by producing a wide variety of clear plastic packaging including its signature line of stock clamshells.
+Sinclair & Rush originally invested in thermoforming primarily serving the VisiPak business unit by producing a wide variety of clear plastic packaging including its signature line of stock clamshells.
+The business grew organically expanding to include production of blisters and packaging trays, further enhancing the clear packaging line for customers.
+Strategic acquisitions led to innovative mold-base technology and continues to be a source for increasing packaging solutions.

 The StockCap business unit utilizes thermoforming to support its client’s need for protective shipping and work-in-process trays used in a wide variety of industries to store, protect and efficiently transport high-value components.